sybrew/the-seo-framework/readme.txt

 	* Method `the_seo_framework()->detect_sitemap_plugin()` now also checks for SEO plugins beforehand.
 	* Dedicated plugin compatibility has been moved into aptly named files.
 		* Compatibility files can be loaded per request.
 See method `_include_compat()`.
+	* SEO Debugger now captures the query state at generation time.
 * **Fixed:**
 	* Several CSS classes didn't have a correct prefix.
 These were, and now are:
 		* `seoframework-content-no-js`, is now `tsf-content-no-js`